Licensed practical nurse: United States

 According to the 2010–2011 Occupational Outlook Handbook published by the Department of Labor's Bureau of Labor Statistics, licensed practical nurses care for patients in many ways:

 According to the Occupational Outlook Handbook, while most LPNs are generalists and will work in any area of health care, some LPNs work in specialized settings, such as nursing homes, doctor's offices, or in home care.
 In some American states, LPNs are permitted to administer prescribed medicines, start intravenous fluids, and provide care to ventilator-dependent patients.
 While about 18 percent of LPNs/LVNs in the United States worked part-time in 2008, most work a 40-hour week.
 The Occupational Outlook Handbook states that LPNs may have to work nights, weekends, and holidays; often stand for long periods and help patients move in bed, stand, or walk; and may face occupational hazards which include exposure to caustic chemicals, radiation, and infectious diseases; back injuries from moving patients; workplace stress; and sometimes confused, agitated, or uncooperative patients."

 In California, licensed vocational nurses (LVNs) empty bedpans, commodes and clean and change incontinent adults.
 Licensed vocational nurses read vital signs such as pulse, temperature, blood pressure and respiration.
 They administer injections and enemas, monitor catheters and give massages or alcohol rubs.
 They may apply dressings, hot water bottles and ice packs.
 They help patients bathe and dress, treat bedsores and change soiled bed sheets.
 LVNs feed patients and record their food consumption, while monitoring the fluids they take in and excrete.

-In May 2008, the median annual wages of LPNs/LVNs in the United States was $39,030, with the middle 50 percent earning between $33,360 and $46,710, the lowest 10 percent earning less than $28,260, and the highest 10 percent earning more than $53,580.
+In May 2023, the median annual wages of LPNs/LVNs in the United States was $59,730, with the lowest 10 percent earning less than $45,670, and the highest 10 percent earning more than $77,870.
 Median annual wages differed by setting: